 Fine-grained green framework

-The interconnected green framework that permeates the masterplan not only serves ecological purposes, but also acts as a versatile spatial connector across all scales.
+The interconnected green framework that permeates the masterplan not only serves an ecological purpose, but also acts as a versatile spatial connector across all scales.
 A wide and diverse perimeter of park spaces offers recreational opportunities and respite for both wildlife and residents.
-This vast green space incorporates the existing Rowel Brook and the Oxford Canal as well as a new local nature reserve and nature conservation area to strengthen its role in the regional nature recovery network, while a community farm that combines local food production with community building.
+This vast green space incorporates the existing Rowel Brook and the Oxford Canal as well as a new local nature reserve and nature conservation area to strengthen its role in the regional nature recovery network, while also providing a community farm that combines local food production with community building.
 The green presence extends into the development through three green arteries, providing essential social and active open spaces combined with natural water management, biodiversity connectivity and uninterrupted active mobility routes for each neighbourhood.
 Within the neighbourhoods, the landscape identity is carried through in lush boulevards and living streets, aiding intuitive way-finding and placemaking and encouraging year-round outdoor enjoyment and social interaction.

 Sustainable natural drainage system